slimlime/exploratory/blog.md

-## 30/5/2017 Label namespaces and VICKY
+## 30/5/2017 Label namespaces, VICKY and YAGNI

-It would be nice to use the same generice names for labels when writing assembly language, e.g. next, done, start, end.
+It would be nice to use the same generic names for labels when writing assembly language, e.g. next, done, start, end.
 To this end, I added namespaces.
 Using the macro with-namespace instructs the assembler to try to resolve all labels in the specified namespace.
 If it can't find one, it tries the global namespace.
 The label directive will apply the label to the currently active namespace unless told otherwise by an optional namespace parameter.
 This is useful for 'exposing' a label in the middle of a namespace block.
+Of course, it isn't really exposing anything, since it the label is available everywhere with its qualifier.
+The qualifier is added by consing it to the label; I will probably change this to something nicer if it gets in the way.
+If it doesn't get in the way then I won't, as it is YAGNI, which from now on will be referred to as yaggers.

 ~~~~
  (with-namespace :decode-string